bastosmichael/Veterans-Lighthouse-API-Example/README.md

 ---
 Once you pull down all the files you will see an index.html file.
 The index.html file is the main front end file and is setup as a single page application with two pages(div tags).
 The first div tag is a file uploader.
 The second div tag is a table that has all GUIDS and statuses in circulation contained in a table.

 The first page, as mentioned,is uploading a file to the VA.
-The front end for this is a form with a main file upload and the ability to create more file uploads via the "Add Attachment Button".
-We do validate main file types and attachments to be sure their PDFs, but ultimately, pattern matching for fields is left to your discretion.
+The front end for this is a form with a main file upload and the ability to create attachment files via the "Add Attachment Button".
+We do validate all file types to ensure PDFs are being uploaded, but ultimately, pattern matching for fields is left to your discretion.
 For more information on input validation in the API, please review to the VA Lighthouse API documentation.

-The second page is a table that is generated in code by data recieved from a back end web service.
-It contains
+The second page is a table that is generated in Javascript by data recieved from a back end web service.
+It contains the Veteran's Name, GUID, and Status for each packet uploaded and in circulation at the VA.

 ### Back end web services